SRI-CSL/trio-quicly/quicly_specification.md

   RFC9001: RFC9001
   RFC9221: RFC9221
   RFC9368: RFC9368

----
+--- abstract

-{::boilerplate bcp14}

-# Abstract

 QUIC-LY is an experimental variant of QUIC intended for controlled environments where both endpoints are managed by a single operator and no confidentiality is required.
 QUIC-LY removes TLS-based packet protection and replaces the QUIC/TLS handshake with a concise, 1-RTT transport setup using a small CONFIG/CONFIG-ACK exchange.
 QUIC-LY preserves QUIC’s transport benefits (multiplexed streams, flow control, loss recovery, connection migration) while operating entirely in cleartext.
 QUIC-LY is not intended for the public Internet.

+--- middle

 # Introduction

 QUIC {{RFC9000}} couples a transport protocol with TLS 1.3 {{RFC9001}} for key establishment and packet protection.
 QUIC-LY is a deliberately simplified variant intended for closed, trusted deployments where encryption is unnecessary and endpoints are under common control.
 QUIC-LY removes TLS, disables packet and header protection, and introduces a compact transport parameter exchange (CONFIG/CONFIG-ACK) to reach steady state in one round trip.

 QUIC-LY retains QUIC’s invariants {{RFC8999}}, stream and flow control mechanisms, loss recovery {{RFC9002}}, and connection migration capability, unless otherwise stated.
 QUIC-LY is not suitable for deployment on the open Internet.

 # Conventions and Terminology

-The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.
+The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in BCP 14 when, and only when, they appear in all capitals, as shown here.

 Terminology otherwise follows QUIC Transport {{RFC9000}}.